mkrzesinski/HomeAssignmentKrzesinski/README.md

 **- Run particular test class, test method**

-Test cases are able to be run separately so there is also possibility to run separate class or test method.
+Test cases are able to be run separately so there is also possibility to run separate test class or test method.

 **- Run in terminal using `mvn clean test`**

 ### 4. Test domain <a id="testdomain"></a>

-All implemented tests are API tests using REST assured library.
-GitHub service provides an api to easily conduct all needed operations.
+All implemented tests are API tests using REST Assured library.
+GitHub service provides an API to easily conduct all needed operations.
-Proposed framework should be easy to extend by adding next test in API or UI domain.<br>
+Proposed framework should be easy to extend by adding next tests in API or UI domain.<br>
 There is also a possibility to create hybrid form of tests using both API and UI code.<br>

 Github blocks all activities identified as a automation scripts executed by browsers.
 Because of this UI aspect is created only in initial form to show potential Selenium framework shape.
-None of existing UI test are included into proposed MVP test suite.
+None of existing UI test is included into proposed MVP test suite.

 ### 5. Test scenarios <a id="testscenarios"></a>